canalplus/rx-player/doc/architecture/buffers/buffer_orchestrator.md

    ^
 ```

-If P1 needs segments again however (e.g. when the bitrate changes...)
+If P1 needs segments again however (e.g. when the bitrate or the language is
+changed):

 ```
    P1     P2